codefrenzy/pin-generator/README.md

 ### How to build

-In the terminal, type `dotnet build`
+In the Visual Studio Code terminal, type `dotnet build`

 ### How to test

-In the terminal, type `dotnet test`
+In the Visual Studio Code terminal, type `dotnet test`